djndl1/CSNotes/os/concepts/processes_threads.md

 # Threads

 The main reason for having threads is that in many applications, multiple activities are going on at once.
 Threads are lighter weight than processes, easier/faster to create and destroy than processes.
-Threads are useful on systems with multiple CPUs.
+Threads are useful especially on systems with multiple CPUs for performance reason.

 - **thread**: The abstraction of execution of a process is a _thread of execution_.
 The thread has a program counter, registers that hold its current working variables, a stack which contains the execution history with one frame for each procedure.
 Threads are the entities scheduled for execution on the CPU.

-What threads add to the process model is to allow multiple executions to take place in the same process environment, to a large degree indepenedent of one another.
+What threads add to the process model is to allow multiple executions to take place in the same process environment, to a large degree independent of one another.
-Threading separates the concepts of resource grouping and execution.
+Threading separates the concepts of /resource grouping/ and /execution/.
 Processes share physical hardware resources while threads shared an address space and other resources.

 - **multithreading**: used to describe the situation of allowing multiple threads in the same process.
 Some CPUs have direct hardware support for multithreading and allow thread switches to happen on a nanosecond time scale.

+Multithreading adds complications into the programming model: the behavior and semantics of Unix `fork` when the parent process is multithreaded; thread synchronization;

-A thread can be in:
+A thread may be in:

 - running